College Factual by our College Data Analytics Team

 Popularity of Communications at Virginia Tech

-During the 2020-2021 academic year, Virginia Tech handed out 261 bachelor's degrees in communication and media studies.
-Due to this, the school was ranked #44 in popularity out of all colleges and universities that offer this degree.
+During the 2020-2021 academic year, Virginia Tech handed out 261 bachelor's degrees in communication & media studies.
 This is an increase of 47% over the previous year when 178 degrees were handed out.

 In 2021, 5 students received their master’s degree in communications from Virginia Tech.
 This makes it the #182 most popular school for communications master’s degree candidates in the country.